Grimmgork/gophrprxy/readme.md

-# A Personal Gopher Proxy 📂
+# A minimalistic Personal Gopher Proxy 📂
 Written in Ruby ...

 Icons by https://win98icons.alexmeub.com/